Latest Quarterly Report

 4 Feedback

 The Undertakings require certain things to be included in each quarterly report and for the reports to be sent to the Competition and Markets Authority and Ofcom.
+In addition, the reports are published on the website of the Office of the Adjudicator at www.ota-bts.org.uk.

-Any stakeholder comments about this report, its contents, or suggestions for how it could be improved would be welcome and should be emailed to the Transmission Adjudicator [email protected].
+Any stakeholder comments about this report, its contents, or suggestions for how it could be improved would be welcome and should be emailed to the Transmission Adjudicator glyn.jones@ota-bts.org.uk.

 Appendix A – Background